lady-h-world/My_Garden/reading_pages/Rainbow_Moss/virtual_env/virtual_env1.md

 ### How to Create Python Virtual Environments

-By collecting this sprout, you can create python virtual environments regardless of your operating systems.
+This method helps create python virtual environments regardless of your operating systems (OS).

 1. Download and install Anaconda for your OS: https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html
 2. Download and install PyCharm for your OS: https://www.jetbrains.com/pycharm/download/
   * Choose the "Community" version if you want the free one
-3. Open PyCharm, find `Python Interpreter` under `Preferences` or `Settings` --> `Project`, click the little downward triangle, and click `Show All...`
+3. Open PyCharm, go to `Preferences` or `Settings` --> `Project` --> `Python Interpreter`, find the little downward triangle on the right, and click `Show All...`

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Rainbow_Moss_images/virtual_env/pycharm1.png" width="973" height="255" />